BlueBrain/hpcbench/docs/index.rst

    ``hpcbench.MetricsExtractor`` classes.
 5. Register the new module in ``setup.py`` ``[hpcbench.benchmarks]`` entrypoint
    so that it can be found by HPCBench.
-6. Create a dedicate tests class in `tests/benchmark/` directory.
+6. Create a dedicated unit test class in `tests/benchmark/` directory.
-   Purpose of this test is to make sure that:
+   The purpose of this test is to make sure that:
    * your Benchmark class is properly defined, and usable by HPCBench.
    * your metric extractor is properly working, without having to launch the utility itself.
 7. To properly test your metrics extractors, some outputs of the benchmark utility will be added to the repository.
-For every category of your benchmark, create a file title ``tests/benchmark/<test_module_name>.<category>.stdout`` with the benchmark utility output.
+For every category of your benchmark, create a file title ``tests/benchmark/<test_module_name>.<category>.stdout`` with the benchmark utility's output.
 These files will be automatically used.
-   Do not hesitate to take inspiration from ``tests/benchmark/test_sysbench.py`` test module.
+   Do not hesitate to take inspiration from the ``tests/benchmark/test_sysbench.py`` test module.

 8. Run the test-suites until it passes::